ravi-0841/variational-cycle-gan/README.md

 We use fully convolutional neural network for the sampling block of the generator and the discriminator.
 The diffeomorphic registration is carried out by an RNN-block having fixed/non-learnable parameters.
 The discriminator in VCGAN is a joint density discriminator which establishes a strong dependency between the two generators in cycle-GAN.
 It has the additional benefit of matching generated samples in a cyclic distribution sense.
 The momenta based registration is a strong regularizer for the GAN to work in a stable manner and capture the dynamic range of F0/pitch values across speaker variations.

-## Training the Encoder-Decoder-Predictor model
+## Training the VCGAN model
 ```
-python3 train.py --emo_pair <neu-ang/neu-hap/neu-sad> --train_dir <directory containing training momenta_.mat data> --model_dir <directory to save trained model>
+python3 main.py --emo_pair <neu-ang/neu-hap/neu-sad> --train_dir <directory containing training train.mat file for a specific emotion pair> --model_dir <directory to save trained model> --model_name <name of the model to be saved as checkpoints>
 ```
-Hyperparameters like learning rate, minibatch-size, #epochs, etc can be modified in the train.py file.
+Hyperparameters like learning rate, minibatch-size, #epochs, etc can be modified in the main.py file.
 To modify the architecture of neural networks, check out the nn_models.py file.
-It contains the description of neural nets for encoder, decoder and predictor (formerly generator).
+It contains the description of neural nets for generator and discriminator.

-model.py defines a class that creates all the necessary placeholders, variables and functions to use for training and testing.
-It also generates the summaries which can be visualized using tensorboard module.
+Note: This model is mainly for the F0/pitch conversion.
+We separately train an mfcc conversion model using [MFCC model](https://github.com/leimao/Voice-Converter/CycleGAN).

 Note: There will be a separate model for every pair of emotion that the corpus contains.

+## Generator and Discriminator loss during F0 training

 ![Alt text](images/training_validation.png?raw=true "Title")

+## Example of F0 conversion from a source emotion to target and inverse

 ![Alt text](images/example_pitch.png?raw=true "Title")

 ## Testing the model

 To convert a set of audio files (.wav) from one emotion to another, you need to load the appropriate emotion-pair model and provide path to the data directory.